Complete Data Tables

 - Download the original tables from the NIH website, along with the sample and instructions.

 - Use the table tips and tricks provided below (tips and tricks have not been developed for all tables).
 Each downloadable document contains suggestions for gathering and proofing the data, and links to resources.
+The tables in these documents are for illustration only and should not be used in place of the original tables you download from the NIH website.

 - Training Grant Data Table 1 Tips Tricks